nprapps/dailygraphics-next/readme.rst

 If your template uses NPM libraries that aren't globally installed in your graphics repo, run ``npm init -y`` in its folder to create a package.json file, then install the desired versions--for example, if an older graphic uses D3 v3 and doesn't already include the dependency, you could ``npm install d3@3`` to create a local ``node_modules`` just for graphic.

 You will also need to add a "templateSheet" key to your ``manifest.json`` in the template folder (for existing graphics, you can often just rename the "sheet" key).
 When the template is instantiated, the server will duplicate that Sheet into a new copy and add the resulting ID to the manifest for the graphic.
+Graphics retain the original "templateSheet" key in their manifest when instantiated from a template.

 Deployment
 ----------